otoprakman/tr_pr_election_23/README.md

 Pearson Correlation Coeffcient between KK Diff and SO pct: 0.0073420806258775295

 RTE performed better than KK in all YSP-leaning cities regardless of SO vote rates.
 Overall it indicates voters who preferred SO in first round over KK voted KK in second round.
-However

 ## Conclusion

-In this blog post, we introduced one of the common problems in payment analytic and proposed two different approaches.
-As a future research direction, number of variables can be introduced to the models like, type of merchant, customer profiles, country of the customer, type of the prouct etc. Another methods like multi-armed bandit or more sophisticated tree based algorithms can be used.
-Sampling bias is a critical problem and should be considered before modelling.
+Overall, we wanted to have an opinion about whether Kilicdaroglu's strategy after first round was successful or not.

 ## Resources
 1) https://en.wikipedia.org/wiki/2023_Turkish_presidential_election